AllStarLink/ASL3-Manual/docs/adv-topics/44net-connect.md

     ```

 #### Optional Additional Services { #appliance-optional-additional-services }
-??? info "Optional: Echolink, VOTER, and more"
+??? info "Optional: EchoLink, VOTER, and more"
     If all you need is inbound IAX2, leave this section closed and continue to **Finish and Reload**.
 Add only the optional services you intentionally want reachable through the 44Net address.

     **EchoLink**